ceceliacreates/nuxt-content-v2-doc-driven/README.md

 Source code for [ceceliacreates.com](https://ceceliacreates.com), built with v2 the Nuxt Content Module with Document-Driven Mode.

-Details on the dev process coming soon!
+Read the [blog post here](https://dev.to/ceceliacreates/document-driven-mode-in-nuxt-content-v2-42em) for more details on the dev process.

 ## Setup